-- Law 21: whether a ball outside the jaws of a hoop protrudes into the jaws - test: whether a gap is visible between the edge of the ball and the relevant surface of the jaws
+Law 21: whether a ball outside the jaws of a hoop protrudes into the jaws test:

-These rulings on marginal static positions must not be used as substitutes for careful adjudication.
+These rulings on borderline static positions must not be used as substitutes for careful adjudication.
 They are to be invoked only in the rare cases when a careful determination of a position shows that the position is on the borderline between the two possible outcomes within the limits of accuracy of whatever test can be made.